exercism/automated-tests/docs/interface.md

 - Only content outputted by a user manually should show - not automatic output by the test-runner.
 - You may either capture content that is output through normal means (e.g. `puts` in Ruby, `print` in Python or `Debug.WriteLine` in C#), or you may provide a method that the user may use (e.g. the Ruby Test Runner provides a user with a globally available `debug` method that they can use, which has the same characteristics as the standard `puts` method).
 - The output **must** be limited to 500 chars.
 Either truncating with a message of "Output was truncated.
 Please limit to 500 chars" or returning an error in this situation are acceptible.

+#### Command

+> key: `cmd`

+This is the command that is being tested, apart from any test-suite-specific function and/or special syntax.
+The purpose of this is to clearly state what code is evaluated and subsequently failing the test.

+#### Expected

+> key: `expected`

+This is the value that is expected from the command (see `"cmd"` key) being tested, apart from any test-specific functions and/or special syntax.
+The purpose of this is to clearly state what value is expected when the command is evaluated.

+## Why have separate command and expected keys

+The purpose of exercism is to teach programming language fluency.
+Testing is a specific concept all to itself in each language: how it is performed, what strategies to use, best-practices, etc. Requiring students to learn the test framework to understand very early exercises is counter-intuitive to the approach of language _fluency_.

+All this to say, the separate keys exist to facilitate a very plain, human approach to the test suite for each language.
+It facilitates the website UI/UX, which may or may not show the test suite to the student.

+### How to add metadata for your language's test suite

+All roads lead to rome and there is no prescribed pattern to arrive at this, there are several approaches taken so far:

+- Auxillary JSON files compiled manually, merged with test results during the test run-time.
+- Automated static analysis of the test suite, merged with test results during the test run-time.
+  - This may be accomplished by AST analysis or text-parsing

 ## Debugging